 Along with these security measures, it's important to develop a certification exam policy and communicate this to candidates so that they are aware of the security procedures the program has in place.
 This communication should happen early and often.
 From the program’s website to the multiple touch points with candidates, expectations should be outlined, and should clearly state what the consequences are for cheating.
 A policy must have teeth so that its enforcement is taken seriously; a strong and holistic exam policy is one of the best deterrence tools that a certification program possesses.
 It’s one of the few variables that are completely in our control.
 The quality of the policy and its accessibility will, over time, help to engineer behavior modification.
 Greater deterrence and less cheating lead to more compliance with certification test-taking policies.

-Now that we've discussed more traditional and physical ways to mitigate cheating, stay tuned for part two where we will discuss the latest innovative data forensics techniques which work to solve these problems "behind the scenes."
+Stay tuned for part two where we will discuss the latest innovative data forensics techniques which work to solve these problems "behind the scenes."